Japan factory output jumps, but Abe needs more to cement tax plan

 The government plans to raise the sales tax to 10 percent in October 2015 in a bid to fund bulging welfare costs and rein in mammoth public debt that at twice the size of the economy is by far the worst in the industrial world.

-Analysts polled by Reuters forecast the economy would grow an annualized 2.9 percent in the third quarter, after an annualized 7.1 percent slump in the prior three months.
+Analysts polled by Reuters forecast the economy would grow an annualised 2.9 percent in the third quarter, after an annualised 7.1 percent slump in the prior three months.

 Some analysts believe the economy may have enough momentum to absorb the second sales tax increase, though concede the decision may not be straight forward.